 But I want to teach him compounding.
 Not just in money, but in habits, discipline, and effort.
 Small actions over time create big impact.

-I also want to be transparent about money the way my father was with us.
+I also want to be transparent about money the way my parents were with us.
 Showing what we invest, what the returns are, and how we plan.

 What does financial freedom mean to you?